buildingSMART/BCF-XML/Documentation/README.md

 CameraUpVector | No | Camera up vector
 FieldOfView | No | Camera’s vertical field of view angle in degrees.
-AspectRatio | No | Proportional relationship between the width and the height of the view (w/h) NearPlane | Yes | Distance of the near cutting plane from the viewpoint, positive values growing in the `CameraDirection`
+AspectRatio | No | Proportional relationship between the width and the height of the view (w/h)

 The `FieldOfView` is currently restricted to a value between 45 and 60 degrees.
 There may be viewpoints that are not within this range, therefore imports should be expecting any values between 0 and 360 degrees.
 The limitation will be dropped in the next schema release.

-In perspective projections `NearPlane` shall always be a non-zero positive value.
-If the information is not provided the viewer will adopt a reasonably small positive value. **FarPlane** clipping values are not considered in the current version, a reasonably large number will be used to ensure the representation of the entire model.

 #### Implementation notes